Solar Battery Rebates 2023 Guide

 South Australia solar battery rebate

 In SA, residents can access rebates of up to $4000 for their solar battery installations from the Clean Energy Finance Corporation.
 This is to help pay the cost of battery installation.

-The subsidy is calculated on a kilowatt hour capacity or flow rate of the battery purchased.
+The subsidy is calculated on the kilowatt-hour capacity or flow rate of the battery purchased.